DV

 Strategy & risk

 BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while IEF tracks ICE U.S. Treasury 7-10 Year Bond Index with a treasury approach.
-Beta is 0.98 for BND and 1.17 for IEF, indicating BND is less volatile relative to the market.
+Beta is 0.98 for BND and 1.15 for IEF, making BND the less volatile of the two by this measure.

 BND beta0.98